I saved money living in Australia—over $30,000 AUD in less than a year! (Over $17k USD)

-And the way I saved the money?
+And the way I saved so much money in Australia?

 I worked for it.

-No surprise here.
+It shouldn’t come as a huge surprise.
 I mean, how else does one save money?
 There’s definitely a bit more to it, though!

 There was, of course, the few nights a week my boyfriend and I had a precious couple of hours to get lost in one of our shows together and enjoy a beer or glass of wine before passing TFO because we were so exhausted, but that’s about it.

-Two things before we start:
+Important details before we start:

 In Melbourne, I worked at a restaurant/bar and a cafe.
 In Darwin, I worked at a restaurant and a surf shop.

-I’d work anything from 40 hours a week to sometimes 70.
-It would vary, I would pick up any shifts I could, and I sometimes would get little sleep and work a 15-hour shift the next day.
-Extreme?
-Probably.
-Worth it?
-Totally!
+I’d work anywhere from 50-70 hours a week.
+My shifts would always vary, but I would pick up any extra work I could.
+And I would sometimes get little sleep before working a 15-hour shift the next day.

-Make yourself a budget.
-For us, it was to spend less than $750 ($1000 AUD) per month – EVERYTHING included. (that’s per person)
+Our goal was to keep expenses less than $750 ($1000 AUD) per month – EVERYTHING included. (that’s per person).